How to develop an effective health and wellbeing strategy

-To secure buy-in you should present tangible data, with the necessary management tools in place to showcase results.
-The most ideal data to use is your own as it’s relevant to your company and can help to build the case to support health and wellbeing investment.
+You should present tangible data, with the necessary management tools in place to showcase results.
+The most ideal data to use is your own as it’s relevant to your organisation and can help to build the case to support investment.
 Some useful data sources you could use include:

-Existing initiatives – use data from existing initiatives (e.g. Employee Assitance Programmes) to understand what and how people are using the service for.
+Existing initiatives – Use data from existing initiatives (e.g. employee assistance programmes or EAPs) to understand how people are using the service

-Exit surveys or employee engagement surveys – to identify themes or trends related to health and wellbeing.
+Exit surveys or employee engagement surveys – To identify themes or trends related to health and wellbeing, whether positive or negative

 Once you have buy-in you can develop your strategy: